gemseo/gemseo-umdo/docs/user_guide/umdo/pce.md

 # Polynomial chaos expansion

+[PCE][gemseo_umdo.formulations.pce.PCE]
-The U-MDO formulation [PCE][gemseo_umdo.formulations.pce.PCE] can solve an MDO problem associated with an [MDOFormulation][gemseo.formulations.mdo_formulation.MDOFormulation] with polynomial chaos expansions (PCEs).
+is a U-MDO formulation that estimates the statistics using polynomial chaos expansions (PCEs).

 At each iteration of the optimization loop, a PCE is built over the uncertain space